aduros/wasm4/site/docs/guides/saving-data.md

 # Saving Data

+WASM-4 supports saving up to 1024 raw bytes of data to persist between sessions.

+For the web runtime, the disk is saved into the browser's localStorage and tied to the domain.
+The localStorage key is chosen [when bundling](distribution) to be unique and not conflict with other games served from the same domain.

+For the native runtime, the disk is saved as a file in the same directory as the game.

+In the case that a game is updated and its disk layout was changed, it's up to the developer to handle it.
+A simple method would be to prefix the disk data with a version number and when it doesn't match, either reset the current disk or migrate it to the new format.

 ## Writing Data to Disk

-WASM-4 supports saving up to 1024 raw bytes of data using `diskw()`.
+To save, use `diskw()`.
 It takes a source data pointer along with a byte length.

 For example, to write a 32 bit integer with the value `1337` to disk: